joshajohnson/josh-kicad-lib/README.md

 Ensure all paths use the below text at the start of the path, as this keeps everything relative and ensures that it will work across different locations and computers.

 ``` ${KIPRJMOD}/../../josh-kicad-lib/...```

-### Common part details used in library
-`common-parts.xlsx` contains details for a bunch of the parts commonly used in this library / my designs, and can be used to make generating the bom files with MPN/DigiKey/LCSC/etc details easier.

-### Thanks to the below people for use of their symbols / footprints / 3D models
-* [arturo182](https://twitter.com/arturo182) for the USB Type-C Connector.